Our Process

 Thesis Statement vs Problem Statement

-A thesis statement and a problem statement serve different purposes in the context of academic writing, particularly in research-based documents such as essays, papers, and dissertations.
+A thesis statement and a problem statement serve different purposes in academic writing, particularly in research-based documents such as essays, papers, and dissertations.
 Here’s a breakdown of the key differences between a thesis statement and a problem statement:

 Thesis Statement